viniciusvgv/polygonal/README.md

 ### Installation
-This module is on the npm repository, to intall it run the following command
+This module is on the npm repository, to install it run the following command
 ```sh
 $ npm install polygonal
 ```